hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 This module assumes you've already created your network topology (VPC, subnets, route tables, etc).
 You will need to pass in the the relevant info about your network topology (e.g. `vpc_id`, `subnet_ids`) as input variables to this module.

+### Route 53 entries (TODO)

+TODO: Should we include any Route 53 entries for the consul cluster?

+### Encryption (TODO)

+TODO: How do we securely get an SSL cert to the Consul servers?
+KMS?
+TODO: How do we securely get an encryption key to the Consul servers?
+KMS?